AsiaBecheva/asya-becheva-employees/README.md

 + Employees.Web is the web application generated with ASP.NET MVC 5.
 A simple datagrid library called DataTables is added to present the result.
 + Employees.Services holds the services used for the console and web app

-To check the accuracy of the console output data you can take the EmployeeData.txt from Employees.Console and use it for the web app
+To check the accuracy of the console output data you can take the EmployeeData.txt from Employees.Console and use it for the web app.
 You need to clean and rebuild the Employees.Web before started.

 The result for Employees.Console shows the number of days for ALL projects where the employee pair worked together.